0xflux/Wyrm/Readme.md

 ### Features

 - Implant uses a configurable profile to customise features and configurations
+- You can customise the Wyrm agent via WOFs (Wyrm Object Files) which are statically linked C code or other language (Rust, etc) object files
 - Fully reflective DLL model + a basic loader provided
 - Access to raw binaries as well as ones prepared with a loader if you wish to use your own tooling with Wyrm
 - Intuitive auto-DLL search order hijacking & sideloading features via profiles